"

 Section Summary

-• Angular velocity [latex]\omega[/latex] is the rate of change of an angle,
+• Angular velocity [latex]\omega[/latex] is the rate of change of the rotation angle over time:

 Conceptual Questions